Facebook Figured Out My Family Secrets, And It Won't Tell Me How

 Then they can do even deeper linking of people.
 Maybe you can find out who your daddy really is and collect some back child support.

 This happened to me... when my abusers found me.
-(Score:4, Interesting)
+(Score:5, Interesting)

 Usually I hate being Anon on here, but this one is a bit to important to not mention.